spldeolin/allison1875/README.md

 # *Allison 1875*

+> 「 *Dedicated to allison, I cannot say no more* 」

 *Allison 1875* is a no-code-pollutional Java source code analyzing and transforming toolkit.

 It enable developers get better programming experience and higher productivity working via parsing code as Abstract Syntax Tree (AST).